brewdo/brewdo/README.md

 `brewdo install` expects a system with no current Homebrew install, though it should work with other software installed in `/usr/local`.
-(I have some thoughts on what it might take to existing Homebrew install—see `MIGRATION.md`.)
+If you're switching from an existing Homebrew install, see below.

 1. Make sure you have a current system backup, and time to revert to it if things go horribly wrong!